 Charges downgraded for woman accused of vandalizing Brownsville mural

-The district attorney has downgraded the charges against a woman accused of spray-painting an Elon Musk mural in downtown Brownsville.
+The Cameron County District Attorney downgraded the charges against a woman accused of spray-painting an Elon Musk mural in downtown Brownsville.

 RELATED STORY: Woman accused of vandalizing SpaceX in Brownsville mural to face judge

-An attorney for Bekah Hinojosa says the judge lowered the charges to a Class C misdemeanor.
+An attorney for Bekah Hinojosa says the charge was lowered to a Class C misdemeanor.

-The DA's office says the charge was lowered because damage caused was less than $100.
+The district attorney's office says the charge was lowered because the damage caused was less than $100.

 If convicted, Hinojosa faces a $500 fine.